ArpitSureka/playwright/README copy.md

 - Configurable model parameters (temperature, token limits)
 - Automatic caching of LLM results for better performance

+## 🔄 Contributing

+Contributions are welcome!
+See the original Playwright contribution guidelines for details.

+## 📄 License

+This fork maintains the original Playwright license (Apache 2.0).

 ## Feature left
    - Commenting
    - Fixing env